kimjam/khanELO/README.md

 khanELO::plot_activity(activity[['F08000002']])
 ```

 Next, update the item difficulties.
-Save the new estiamtes to a file you can update or so you can load them into a database.
+Save the new estimates to a file you can update or so you can load them into a database.

 ```r
 khanELO::update_diffs(